 There may be circumstances when department faculty may cancel or delay their class although the University is in session (either full or compressed).
-Communication to students may occur in one of several ways: - A. If the cancelled class follows another class in which the same students are involved, an announcement may be made by another Medical Imaging department faculty member. - B. Individual faculty members shall communicate their process in their respective course syllabi.
+Communication to students may occur in one of several ways: - a.
+If the cancelled class follows another class in which the same students are involved, an announcement may be made by another Medical Imaging department faculty member. - b.
+Individual faculty members shall communicate their process in their respective course syllabi. - c.
+Faculty in the department of Medical Imaging will make every effort to notify students of canceled or delayed classes in a timely manner.